pocomane/brewed-in-the-apocalypse/bita-strong.md

 As part of the complication or the bad thing, the scenarist may assign or increment by 1 a character's harm.

-__Experience__ When something important happen for the fiction, the scenarist will ask to all the players do add a new trait to the character.

-__Handle difficult__ To handle the difficulty of an action, the scenarist can split it in multiple roll, justifying thin in the fiction.
-The scenarist can also make clear that due to the danger of the situation, the consequences will be very heavy.
-Also multiple harm increase are possible.

 __Release__ v0.1 released in 2023  under [Creative Common 0](https://creativecommons.org/share-your-work/public-domain/cc0/)